Asthma in children

 The study

-Researchers will test the new way of providing care for children with asthma using the best test design – a trial – working closely with children, parents and carers to get it right.
-They will test how easy the apps are to use as well as the impact of the apps on day-to-day care, to help understand how things are going as early as possible, making improvements when necessary.
+Researchers are testing the new way of providing care for children with asthma using the best test design – a trial – working closely with children, parents and carers to get it right.
+They are testing how easy the apps are to use as well as the impact of the apps on day-to-day care, to help understand how things are going as early as possible, making improvements when necessary.

-The technologies they will test are designed to: 1) improve symptom monitoring and 2) improve treatment monitoring and adherence, and the overall intervention is designed to:
+The technologies they are testing are designed to: 1) improve symptom monitoring and 2) improve treatment monitoring and adherence, and the overall intervention is designed to:

 We hope this project will have a positive impact to the health and wellbeing of children with asthma and their families.